lundybernard/batconf/docs/source/devblog.rst

 Developers Blog
 ===============

-Welcome to the BatConf Developer Blog!
+Welcome to the BatConf Developers Blog!
-Here, you'll find development updates, tips, and other insights related to BatConf.
+Here you'll find development updates, tips, and other insights related to BatConf.